Which phrasal verbs can be used in academic English?

 1. General English Phrasal Verbs

 The phrasal verbs which are used in general English tend to be more idiomatic and less formal than their academic counterparts.
-Very common in speech, particularly between friends or out on the street, the following list provides you with the twenty most-used phrasal verbs, indicating also the variables of transitivity and separability that were discussed in Lesson 2.
+Very common in speech, particularly between friends or out on the street, the following list provides you with the twenty most-used phrasal verbs, indicating also the variables of transitivity and separability that were discussed in Chapter 2.

 Remember when using the following lists that ‘I’ = intransitive (that the phrase cannot take an object), ‘T’ = transitive (the phrase takes an object) and S = separable (the object may come between the verb and the particle).